• Home

 Former Goldman Sachs CEO Lloyd Blankfein

-The former Goldman Sachs boss, Lloyd Blankfein, hit back at tech leaders who say the degree is dead: attending college is actually one of the best ways to open doors and grow confidence.
-Stephanie Keith / Stringer / Getty Images
+Former Goldman Sachs boss Lloyd Blankfein hit back at tech leaders who say the degree is dead: Attending college is actually one of the best ways to open doors and grow confidence.
+Stephanie Keith—Getty Images

-Business leaders are butting heads over whether the college degree is dead, debating the useful skills it creates and the value of its cost.
-Palantir cofounder Peter Thiel is even luring young entrepreneurs out with $200,000 grants to ditch the “corrupt institution” of higher education and “build new things.”
-But Lloyd Blankfein, the former CEO of Goldman Sachs, is hitting back with his own two cents for budding workers.
+Business leaders are butting heads over whether the college degree is dead, arguing over its usefulness and overall value.
+Palantir cofounder Peter Thiel is meanwhile luring young entrepreneurs with $200,000 grants to ditch the “corrupt institution” of higher education and “build new things.”
+But Lloyd Blankfein, former CEO of Goldman Sachs, is hitting back with his own two cents for budding workers.

 Recommended Video

-“I strongly disagree with the technology investor Peter Thiel,” Blankfein wrote in an expert of his upcoming memoir, Streetwise, shared with Vanity Fair.
+“I strongly disagree with the technology investor Peter Thiel,” Blankfein wrote in an excerpt from his upcoming memoir, Streetwise, shared with Vanity Fair.
 “To succeed in a career, you have to know the technical minutiae of your field, of course.
 But you also need to be a complete person—the kind of person other people want to engage with.”

 One of the best ways that aspiring professionals can grow as individuals and set themselves up for career success is by going to college, Blankfein advised.

-The longtime executive is both an alumni of Harvard University and Harvard Law School, and in remembering his undergraduate years, recalled he “survived” the experience more than he enjoyed it.
-Blankfein conceded the Ivy League school might not be the perfect fit for everyone, but it undeniably opened doors for his future career, and was “the best place to have gone.”
+The longtime executive is an alum of both Harvard University and Harvard Law School, and in remembering his undergraduate years recalled he “survived” the experience more than he enjoyed it.
+Blankfein conceded the Ivy League school might not be a perfect fit for everyone, but it undeniably opened doors for his future career and was “the best place to have gone.”

-The ex-Goldman Sachs leader says the school nurtured his confidence, writing skills, love for history, and engagement with current events.
-And he may have missed out on that growth if he skipped the experience altogether; Blankfein recognizes the value in liberal arts education.
+The ex–Goldman Sachs leader says the school nurtured his confidence, writing skills, love of history, and engagement with current events.
+And he might have missed out on that growth if he’d skipped the experience altogether; Blankfein recognizes the value in a liberal arts education.

 “Your undergraduate years are your best opportunity to make yourself uncomfortable in a way that can help make you more curious and interesting,” Blankfein added.